Dhaval572/RD-Script/CODING_GUIDELINES.md

 ### Assignment Expressions

-RD Script supports assignment expressions using the `=` operator:
+RD Script supports assignment expressions using the `=` operator, but all variables must be declared with the `auto` keyword before they can be assigned to:

 ```rubberduck
 auto x = 10;